What is Parylene Coating?

 Finally, parts are inspected to ensure they meet customer specification requirements.
 Quality attributes for parylene typically specify the coating thickness, area of coverage and adhesion-testing requirements.
 It is common to inspect for these attributes under a microscope.
 Once the inspection is complete, parts are labeled per customer specifications and prepared for shipping.

 Parylene Type C

-Parylene C is produced from the same raw material as parylene N but substitutes a chlorine atom for one of the aromatic hydrogens.
+Parylene C has a chlorine atom on one of the aromatic hydrogens.
 This gives parylene C very low permeability for better protection from moisture, chemicals and corrosive gases.